 - Updating old information when possible.

-- Getting rid of files that are older than 2 years.
+- Getting rid of files that are older than two years.

 Start your screening off right with a squeaky clean database.